 Revenues are recognized over time when the train transportation services are rendered.
-The revenue is presented net of value-added tax but before deduction of any sales handling commissions.
+The revenue is presented net of value-added tax.

 Revenue from Freight Transportation

 We also provide freight transportation services.
 Service information and computation of the attributable revenues entitled by us are processed by the central clearance system of CSRG.